ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-heroku.md

 ![](../../assets/deploy-on-heroku-03.png)

-Push your code using the following command:&#x20;
+Push your code using the following command:

 {% tabs %}
 {% tab title="Command line" %}